josevnz/kismet_home/RaspBerryPiWirelessSecurity/Wireless security using Raspberry PI 4, Kismet and Python.md

 ### /etc/kismet/kismet_httpd.conf

-I will enable SSL for my Kistmet [installation by using a self-signed certificate](https://github.com/josevnz/home_nmap/tree/main/tutorial).
+I will enable SSL for my Kismet [installation by using a self-signed certificate](https://github.com/josevnz/home_nmap/tree/main/tutorial).
 I will use for that the Cloudflare CFSSL tools:

 ```shell=
 sudo apt-get update -y